Skip to content

 Budget-conscious families and large groups wanting a full-scale glatt kosher hotel with easy transit access — the most affordable of the four JRM hotels

-Tell us the parsha, the dates you're eyeing, who's coming from where.
-We'll work backward from the Kotel and forward through Shabbos.
+Tell us the parsha, the dates you're eyeing, who's coming from where, and your rav's hechsher standard.
+We'll work backward from the Kotel and forward through Shabbos — hotel, seudah, and room blocks in writing.